-- · Hardy to Zone 6 - Space 24"-30" when planting - · Best in fertile, well-drained soil - Do not plant too deep!
+- Space 24"-30" when planting - Best in fertile, well-drained soil - Do not plant too deep!
 This is the #1 reason for failure - Summer raspberries bear heavy crops on second year canes - Fall raspberries bear on 1 and 2 year canes, can produce 2 light crops each year, or 1 heavy crop in autumn summer bearing

+Tulameen Raspberry

-BOYNE A very winter hardy raspberry.
+- BOYNE A very winter hardy raspberry.
 Fruit is medium, deep red, with good flavor, excellent for fresh eating or preserves.
 Immune to Raspberry Bushy Dwarf Disease and tolerant to root rot.

-MEEKER Fruit is large, rich red, and firm.
+Hardy to Zone 3. - MEEKER Fruit is large, rich red, and firm.
 Outstanding fruit with excellent quality for fresh eating and processing.
 Very productive.
 In the coldest areas, plant in protected areas if possible.
 Somewhat resistant to berry rot.

-CASCADE DELIGHT Very large berries are bright red, quite firm, with excellent flavor, rivaling Tulameen.
+Hardy to Zone 5. - KILLARNY A cold hardy, midseason ripening raspberry with excellent flavor.
+Vines are immune to Raspberry Bushy Dwarf disease and moderately tolerant of root rot.
+Hardy to Zone 4. - CASCADE DELIGHT Very large berries are bright red, quite firm, with excellent flavor, rivaling Tulameen.
 Productive plants are resistant to root rot, suitable for wetter ground than Tulameen or Meeker.
+NOT AVAILABLE 2023.

-TULAMEEN Firm, very large, light-red aromatic fruit is produced over a long summer season in July and August.
+- TULAMEEN Firm, very large, light-red aromatic fruit is produced over a long summer season in July and August.
 Good flavor, productive yet very susceptible to root rot.

-LEWIS A very productive, late ripening summer raspberry with excellent flavor.
+Hardy to Zone 5. - LEWIS A very productive, late ripening summer raspberry with excellent flavor.
 Lewis is somewhat tolerant to root rot.
+Hardy to Zone 5.